kubescape/helm-charts/charts/kubescape-operator/README.md

 ```
 If your cluster has 50 resources, we still recommend allocating at least 128 MiB of memory.

-When it comes to CPU, the more you allocate, the faster Kubescape will scan your cluster.
+Regarding CPU, the more you allocate, the faster Kubescape will scan your cluster.
 This is especially true for clusters that have a large amount of resources.
 However, we recommend that you give Kubescape no less than 500m CPU no matter the size of your cluster so it can scan a relatively large amount of resources fast ;)

 ### Setting up Telemetry
-Several or our in-cluster components implement telemetry data using [OpenTelemetry](https://opentelemetry.io/) (otel).
+Several of Kubescape's in-cluster components implement telemetry data using [OpenTelemetry](https://opentelemetry.io/) (otel).
 You can optionally install an otel [collector](https://opentelemetry.io/docs/collector/) to your cluster to aggregate all metrics and send them to your own tracing tool.

-You simply have to fill in these information before [installing kubescape operator](#installing-kubescape-operator-in-a-kubernetes-cluster-using-helm):
+You simply have to fill in this information before [installing kubescape operator](#installing-kubescape-operator-in-a-kubernetes-cluster-using-helm):
 ```
 otelCollector:
   enabled: true